levibsprung/levisprung.com/content/posts/albums-of-the-week-2025.md

 I hope you enjoy reading this and consider listening to some of the albums I selected.

 Side note: I do not like or support Spotify.
 I would probably switch to Tidal but I am on Spotify's family plan so my hands are tied, and Spotify has some social upside over any other option anyway.

+#### Aug 11-17: [Speak for Yourself](https://open.spotify.com/album/4Is0raRF9P6wWFZjXO6P9K?si=Hai0chgwTnub-mu_HT50Xw) by Imogen Heap
+- Honorable mention: [Moment of Truth](https://open.spotify.com/album/5f6Nz2v1DESbpu1NerEql2?si=0MieUNxlT0uBKVK3Tic8Dg) by Gang Starr
+- Some unique and ethereal sounds from Imogen Heap here
+- Comparable to Björk as another female electronic pop artist from around the early 2000s, but I was partial to Imogen's vocals
+- Favorite tracks: Goodnight and Go, The Walk, Headlock, Hide and Seek, Just for Now

+#### Aug 4-10: [Mama's Gun](https://open.spotify.com/album/3cADvHRdKniF9ELCn1zbGH?si=d42d84f9edc547f2) by Erykah Badu
+- Started to delve into 90s/2000s neo-soul this week, and this album was my favorite so far
+- The tracks flow well into each other, and Badu's vocals complement the smooth instrumentals wlel
+- Favorite tracks: Didn't Cha Know, A.D.
+2000, ...& On, Bag Lady

 #### Jul 28-Aug 3: [Mezzanine](https://open.spotify.com/album/49MNmJhZQewjt06rpwp6QR?si=EubQZ__wQJm-6q0cfIfYMQ) by Massive Attack
 * Massive Attack was one of the main pioneers of the trip hop genre, along with Portishead